EmeraldWall/2048-Android/README.md

-# 2048 Android
+# 2048 Game
-This game has published in google play store. now we publish the full source code of this game with any permission. just have fun and enjoy &lt;3

-Here's the published game on store: https://cafebazaar.ir/app/com.gameditors.a2048
+This is a fork of a game already published in Play store whose source code was made public by the original developers under the MIT license.

 This project contains:
 - This game is using Google Play Games services. it has leaderboard and achievements. you can keep it or not, it's related to you.